 “See?
 It’s better now than ever.
 History will remember these times.”

-“And you will be the one that will write it.
-I don’t think even Gabatrix himself will disagree with that.”
+“And you'll be the one that'll write it.
+I don’t think even Gabatrix himself would disagree with that.”

-Javier held his coffee cup in the air as Cason held his cup of water in the air.
-They mockingly made a cheers motion as they drank their cups.
+Javier held his coffee cup in the air as Cason held his up in turn.
+They mockingly made a cheering motion before drinking their cups.

 Cason seemed to relax a little bit on his chair as he put down his cup.
 He looked at Javier for a little while.